 App Protection Policies:

 This function can be done without enrollment of the device into Microsoft Intune.
-The only thing is required for this function is, for IOS is that you have to install the Microsoft Authenticator App and for Android you have to install Microsoft Intune Company App.
+The only thing is required for this function is, for iOS is that you have to install the Microsoft Authenticator App and for Android, you have to install the Microsoft Intune Company App.
 You don’t have to login in the app.

 Native mail app: App Protection Policies doesn’t support native mail apps.
 Mobile Application Management will not work for native mail apps.